 - Please read and keep for your personal reference: Policies and Rules

 - If you wish to sign up for automatic charges for semester or monthly payments please see the Administrator at the studio.

-- Performance fee: In October 2018, a $40 fee will be assessed for students participating in the holiday show.
-In March of 2019, a $40 fee for Beg.-Level 6 OR a $25 fee will be assessed for young dancers participating in the Spring Showcase.
+- Performance fee: October 1, 2019 a $40 fee will be assessed for students participating in A Nutcracker Story.
+March 1, 2019 a $40 fee for Beg.-Level 6 OR a $25 fee will be assessed for children in Creative Dance III participating in the Spring Showcase.
 This fee helps defray the costs for cleaning/repair/replacement of costumes in SPB’s inventory.

-- Volunteer requirement: Parents/guardians of semester or full-term students have the option of volunteering a minimum of 4 hours per semester during performance production weeks OR paying a fee of $100 per semester.
+- Volunteering: Parents/guardians of semester or full-term students have the option of volunteering a minimum of 4 hours per semester during performance production weeks OR paying a fee of $100 per semester to hire additional staff.